OpenDroneMap/ODM/README.md

 [INFO]    Using GPU for extracting SIFT features
 ```

-The implementation is OpenCL-based, so the acceleration should work with most graphics card (not just NVIDIA).
+The SIFT GPU implementation is OpenCL-based, so should work with most graphics card (not just NVIDIA).

 If you have an NVIDIA card, you can test that docker is recognizing the GPU by running: